eschmidt001/E.Motion-2019/documents/design-journey.md

 ### User 1 - **Desktop** (Milestone 1)
 > Report the results of your user's evaluation.
 You should explain **what the user did**, describe the user's **reaction/feedback** to the design, **reflect on the user's performance**, determine what **re-design choices** you will make.
 You can also add any additional comments.
 See the example design journey for an example of what this would look like.

-Task: Find what emotion danced in the past.
+Task: Find the location of where E.Motion performed during the Spring 2019 concert.
 - **Did you evaluate the desktop or mobile design?**
   - Pick one: desktop
 - **How did the user do?
 Did they meet your expectation?**